dannyYassine/DYEAlertMaker/README.md

 # DYAlertMaker

-This is a great way to reduce lines of code for creating an AlertViewController.
+This is a great way to reduce lines of code for creating an UIAlertViewController / UIAlertView / UIActionSheet

+# One Statement Only

+You only need to call one function to instantiate the Alerts.

+    UIAlertController.alertWithTwoButtonWithStyle(.Alert, withTitle: "Alert", withMessage: "Message", firstButtonTitle: "Button1", firstHandler: { (done) -> Void in

+                }, secondButtonTitle: "Cancel", secondHandler: { (cancel) -> Void in

+                }, withDelegate: self)

 # iOS 7 Compatibility